everrr1025/gitt/README.md

-made another change
-3rd line /n
-add new line
+conflit solved in branch
-update in main
+add line in main
-made some change
-made a change